vanelslander-ecology/PredictiveEcology.org/_posts/2015-04-23-Benchmarking-R-part-01.md

 ### Conclusions

-The fastest way to calculate the mean is to use the Primitives directly, `sum(x)/length(x)`, faster than a simple, but ad hoc, C++ example.
+The fastest way to calculate the mean for long vectors (1e7) is to use `colMeans(x)`, which is one of many R functions written for speed.
+It is faster than a simple, but ad hoc, C++ example.

 ### Next time